Victoria has particular expertise in international cases, especially child abduction cases, relocation, wardship and jurisdictional disputes.

-Prior to joining chambers, Victoria worked for two years (2010 to 2012) as lawyer to Lord Justice Thorpe, Head of International Family Justice for England and Wales, advising on legal issues relating to international child abduction and relocation including specific issues arising under Brussels II revised and the 1980 Hague Convention as well as responses to developments in European and international family law and policy.
-Her work featured in a number of judgments including Tower Hamlets London Borough Council v MK EWHC 426 (Fam) and O v P EWHC 2425 (Fam).
+Prior to joining Chambers, Victoria worked for two years (2010-2012) as lawyer to Lord Justice Thorpe, Head of International Family Justice for England and Wales, advising on legal issues relating to international child abduction and relocation.
+This work included specific issues arising under BIIR and the 1980 Hague Convention as well as responses to developments in European and international family law and policy.
+Victoria’s work featured in a number of judgments, including Tower Hamlets LBC v MK EWHC 426 (Fam) and O v P EWHC 2425 (Fam).

-In March 2015, she was awarded the International Professional and Legal Development Grant to attend the 10th Anglophone-Germanophone Conference, hosted by the judiciary of England and Wales and attended by key representatives of the family justice systems in Anglophone and Germanophone and other countries.
-The conference discussed recent developments in international family law and exchanged views on how to improve the operation of Brussels IIa and the 1996 Convention.
+In March 2015, she was awarded the International Professional and Legal Development Grant to attend the 10th Anglophone-Germanophone Conference in London, hosted by the judiciary of England and Wales.

 Medway Council v MI and others EWFC 59 (Fam)

 Placement of children in Scotland.
 Theis J confirmed that special guardianship orders are recognised and enforceable in Scotland.
 Theis J said that whilst automatically recognised as though they were made in the Scottish courts, to enforce a SGO, the SG should make a registration application to the court that made the SGO.

 FK v ML (Chlid’s Objections) EWHC 517 (Fam)

 Sir Peter Singer orders a 13 year old child’s return to Dublin, despite his strongly held objections to such return, in proceedings brought by the father under the Hague Child Abduction Convention 1980

 26th November 2015 | Bailii